larsrickert/nginx-proxy/docs/examples/mailserver.md

 # API token required for authenticating to the RESTful API.
 # This is a mandatory setting for using the RESTful API.
 API_TOKEN=

+# Whether tika should be enabled (scan/OCR email attachements).
+To enable this feature, recreate the docker-compose.yml file via setup.
+FULL_TEXT_SEARCH_ATTACHMENTS=
 ```

 :::